John Cannan: Possible burial sites

 Cannan's ex-girlfriend Gilly Paige told police as early as 1990 that he had said Lamplugh's body was buried at Norton Barracks, although she later retracted the assertion.
-In December 1999, after a letter was sent to Lamplugh's mother, Diana, claiming Suzy was buried there, a five-day search by more than 30 officers in and around the former site of the barracks, in December 2000, failed to find her body.
+In December 2000, after a letter was sent to Lamplugh's mother claiming she was buried there, a five-day search by more than thirty officers in and around the former site of the barracks failed to find her body.

 In February 2001, the Metropolitan Police searched the barracks site again.
-In April 2001, the police realised that it was possible the barracks named were actually Norton Manor Royal Marines barracks in Somerset, 8 mile from where Banks' body was found.
+In April 2001, police realised that it was possible the barracks named were actually Norton Manor barracks in Somerset, 8 mile from where Banks's body was found.
 In April 2001, a cellmate of Cannan said that Lamplugh was buried under the patio of Cannan's mother's house in Sutton Coldfield.
 In October 2018, police officers returned to the house and dug up the garden.
-After two weeks of searching the garden and an area under a garage, the Metropolitan Police confirmed that no evidence had been recovered.
+After two weeks of searching the garden and an area under a garage, investigators confirmed that no evidence had been recovered.

-In August 2010, they searched a field 3 mile from the site in Worcestershire after a witness remembered seeing a mound of earth there in 1986 when he was a teenager.
-The police used ground-penetrating radar, and trenches were dug by the side of the road between Pershore and Drakes Broughton, Worcestershire.
-At the same time, they also searched woodland in the Quantock Hills, where Shirley Banks' body was found.
+In August 2010, police searched a field 3 mile from the site in Worcestershire after a witness remembered seeing a mound of earth there in 1986 when he was a teenager.
+Investigators used ground-penetrating radar, and trenches were dug by the side of the road between Pershore and Drakes Broughton.
+At the same time, they also searched woodland in the Quantock Hills, where Banks's body was found.